SteffenCzolbe/PerceptualSimilarity/README.md

 # Experiments

-**WARNING:** This part of the codebase is extremely unorganized.
+> **Warning:** This part of the codebase is unorganized.
 It was created as part of a master thesis, whithout much experience on how to write or maintain code for research.
-There is no neat `run_all_experiments_and_make_me_beacon.sh` script here.
+We have since made some progress to improve ease of use, but there is no neat `run_all_experiments_and_make_me_beacon.sh` script here.
 We provide the code as is, as we believe it is still helpfull for those willing and determined enough to work with it.
 You have been warned.

 ## Dependencies